 25 lb.
 The central hole accommodated a thermo-couple which was attached

 to an autographic recorder.
-The curve is a copy of the temperature
+The curve is a copy of the tempe

 record during heating and cooling.
 Into the holes in the side of